 Item Default Description General Remote support Off Enable this to allow Victron engineers to access your system in case there is a problem.
 Access level User and installer Set this to 'User' to prevent accidental and unwanted changes to the configuration.
 Audible alarm On When there is an alarm on the CCGX or a connected product, the CCGX will beep - unless this setting is set to 'Off'.
 Demo mode Off Turn 'On' to demonstrate product and installation features to a client or at an exhibition.
 This simulation mode will allow better understanding without (yet) changing any settings.
-Firmware Online updates: Auto update Check and update We recommend the factory default.
+Firmware 1 Online updates: Auto update Check and update We recommend the factory default.
 A reason to disable it would be to eliminate the risk of a firmware update causing problems.
 Online updates: Update to Latest release Use the default setting unless you want to participate in test versions.
 End-user systems should certainly be set to 'Latest release'.
 Offline updates Use this menu to install a new version from a microSD card or USB stick.
 Insert the card or stick that holds the new firmware .swu file.
 Stored backup firmware With this feature you can go back to the previously installed firmware version.
 Date & time Date/Time local Automatic from internet When connected to the internet, time will be automatically synchronised regardless of this setting.
 Toggle the setting Manually input the time where no internet connection is present.
 Change time zone Select the correct time zone.
 Remote console Disable password check Password authentication not required for remote console access.
 Enable password check Choose pa ssword to allow remote console access.
 Enable on VRM No Enabling on VRM will allow connection to the CCGX from anywhere via the VRM portal.
-Trouble shooting Remote Console on VRM Enable on LAN No Enabling will allow direct connection to the CCGX by typing it's IP address into a web browser.
+Trouble shooting Remote Console on VRM Enable on LAN No Enabling will allow direct connection to the CCGX by typing its IP address or Venus.local into a web browser, or in VictronConnect when connected to the same network.
 Only Enable this function on trusted networks.
-System setup !
-AC input 1 Generator Select Generator or Grid.
+Disable password check, or set password first System setup AC input 1 Generator Select Generator or Grid.
 (We will shortly be adding the setting 'Shore power' instead of grid.)
 AC input 2 Grid Same choices as above.
 Battery monitor Automatic Select the SOC source.
 This function is useful where there is more than one BMV.
 More details.
-Synchronize VE.Bus SOC with battery Continuously copies the SOC from the battery monitor to the VE.Bus system.
+Synchronize VE with battery .Bus SOC Continuously copies the SOC from the battery monitor to the VE.Bus system.
 This feature is automatically enabled when the active SOC source is not a VE.Bus device, and there is no Hub-2 Assistant configured.
 The purpose of this is to be able to use the BMV SOC to trigger some Multi or Quattro features - such as Genset start/stop.
 Multis and Quattro's don't use the SOC for any other purpose.
-More information Use solar charg to improve VE.I Send the total charge current from all connected Solar chargers to the VE.Bus device to improve its SOC computations.
+More information Use solar charg to improve VE.E Send the total charge current from all connected Solar chargers to the VE.Bus device to improve its SOC computations.
 This feature is automatically active when 'Synchronize VE.Bus SOC with battery' is not active.
 Requires Multi Firmware version >= 402.
 More information Solar charger v control oltage Use the 'charge voltage' information provided by the VE.Bus device to control the amount of power fed from solar chargers back to the grid.
 Active if the ESS or Hub-1 assistant is present.
-(See also: 'Feed-in excess solar charger power' in the ESS settings.)
-Solar charger c control urrent Limit the charge current of the connected solar chargers if a CAN.bus BMS is present - using the maximum charge current information provided by the BMS.
+(See also: ' Feed-in excess solar charger power ' in the ESS settings.)